 Intel Celeron N3450 outperformed previous gen’s Intel Z8350 by almost 50%.
 That is a great performance considering they have similar clock frequency.

-That was also reflected in real life performance by providing a very pleasant user experience will performing all basic tasks.
+That was also reflected in real life performance by providing a very pleasant user experience while performing all basic tasks.

 Audio and video playback was now better than ever, with HD Audio pass-through (including ATMOS, DTS X) and 4K HEVC video acceleration.
 We tested many such video clips that showed flawless playback.
 For better results don’t forget to switch the screen’s refresh rate to 23Hz for movies and adjust it accordingly based on your material.